Note

 Checking code availability for the summarized articles...

-Checking code availability for: 9_0.195_A hazard analysis framework for code synthesis large language models.pdf
+Checking code availability for: 002_11.9_Self-planning code generation with large language models.pdf

 Sequence generation under testing: attempt 1 of 3